 Excellent as an aperitif.
 Along with the drier Sercial, Verdelho combines perfectly with olives, toasted almonds and dry fruits and is pleasant with most soups, particularly consommé, fresh cream soups and onion soup.
 Try it also with Serrano ham or smoked meat or garlic mushrooms.
 It is especially tasty with game terrine or pâté.

 Bual (Medium Rich)

 Full bodied and fruity, it's harmonious with fresh tropical fruits, dry fruits, cakes and fruit tarts.
-Young Bual is a perfect accompaniment to soft cheeses.
-Older Bual goes very well with matured cheese.
+Blandy's 5 Year Old Bual is a perfect accompaniment to soft cheeses.
+The older Blandy's 10 Year Old goes very well with matured cheese.
 For something more decadent, this Madeira Wine can be paired with milk chocolate, pralines, petit-fours and fresh cream cakes.

 Malvasia, Malvazia and Malmsey (Rich)

 Dark in colour, full bodied and aromatic, this style is great with tropical and dry fruits and also with nuts such as walnuts and hazelnuts.
 It is fantastic with dry fruit cakes and fruit tarts, butter biscuits, dark or milk chocolate, pralines and petit-fours.
 It is equally elegant with most cheeses but especially with blues such as Danish Blue, Roquefort, Stilton or Gorgonzola.
 A must on any Christmas dinner table.